-- a) The Fund's performance is assessed by comparing its return before NZ tax with the Reference Portfolio and the NZ Government bonds.
-The Authority recognises that, from year to year, investment returns may not meet the expected excess return over NZ Government bonds. - b) The Board monitors the before-tax, after fees, return of: - 1) the Fund's Actual Portfolio relative to the Reference Portfolio; - 2) the Fund's Target Portfolio relative to the Reference Portfolio; and - 3) the Fund's Actual Portfolio relative to the Target Portfolio. - c) The performance of asset classes or strategies is assessed by comparing the actual performance of the investment managers with the benchmarks relevant to their respective mandates, plus any excess return target expected for active managers.
-Investment managers' performances are generally considered over periods not less than three years.
-Investment performance is generally measured: - net of any fees due to the investment managers; and - after transaction costs (but before custodian costs).
+- a) The Fund's performance is assessed by comparing its return before NZ tax with the Reference Portfolio and the NZ Government Bonds.
+The Authority recognises that, from year to year, investment returns may not meet the expected excess return over NZ Government Bonds. - b) The Board monitors the before-tax, after fees, return of: - the Fund's Actual Portfolio relative to the Reference Portfolio; - the Fund's Target Portfolio relative to the Reference Portfolio; and - the Fund's Actual Portfolio relative to the Target Portfolio. - c) Managers within an asset class may have specific benchmarks depending on their specific mandates.
+For example, in the case of international equities the MSCI All Country World Investible Markets Index, MSCI All Country World Index, the MSCI World Index and the MSCI Emerging Markets Index are used. - d) The performance of asset classes or strategies is assessed by comparing the actual performance of the investment managers with the benchmarks relevant to their respective mandates, plus any excess return target expected for active managers.
+Investment managers' performances are to be considered over periods not less than three years.
+Investment performance is to be measured: - · net of any fees due to the investment managers; and - after transaction costs (but before custodian costs).